 Ultimately, this is an incredibly pure expression of Chardonnay from the Vaillons climat without much intrusion of oak.
 And heck, this has acidity for days - so I’d love to try it again in ten years, for fun.

-Enjoyed with lemon sole on the second night, which I must say provided great emotion. — a month ago
+Enjoyed with lemon sole on the second night, which I must say provided great emotion. — 2 years ago

 Such a contradiction, this one.
 This wine has a fairly subdued nose.
 Pale color, almost Pinot like in body and color, but there is nothing light about it.
 Big, expressive, and tannic is how I would describe this one.
 Next time I will decant for longer.
-Nice quality, excellent QPR. — a month ago
+Nice quality, excellent QPR. — 2 years ago